-High-interest rates have a cooling effect on prices.
+Higher interest rates have a cooling effect on prices.
 For instance, if your new mortgage has a 13% interest rate, as my parents’ did in 1977, you are going to buy a less expensive house or just keep renting.
 You have less purchasing power with higher inflation.
 Millions of people will make the same decision, and collectively, they will cool off the housing prices.

-The second way inflation goes down is organically, as people and businesses start making different choices when faced with high prices.
+The second way inflation goes down is organic, as people and businesses start making different choices when faced with high prices.

 Yes, absolutely.
-Inflation will go down when the factors driving it – a weak supply chain, geopolitical instability, and high demand – reverse themselves.
+Inflation will go down when the factors driving it – weak supply chains, geopolitical instability, and high demand – reverse themselves.

 To quote Janet Yellen, “I think you should see [inflation] as a consequence of recovery from a very severe shock due to the pandemic and something that will work itself out over time.”
 She’s been a little over-optimistic on inflation, but I think she’s right here.

-Economists aren’t wrestling with the question of “can inflation be reversed?”
+Economists and financial experts aren’t wrestling with the question of “can inflation be reversed?”
 Instead, they are debating whether this is temporary inflation or long-term.

 The truth is, no one knows.
-The Federal Reserve Bank hopes it’s policies will keep the 2020s from turning into the 1970s, as do other Central Banks.
+The Federal Reserve Bank hopes its policies will keep the 2020s from turning into the 1970s, as do other Central Banks.

-Also, my husband points out that we’re talking about correlation here – the Federal Reserve Bank does something and 29 months later something else happens.
+Also, my husband points out that we’re talking about correlation here – the United States Central bank does something and 29 months later something else happens.
 That doesn’t mean they are related.
 Infuriating!

-But we can make some guesses on when things will settle down, based on history.
+But we can make some guesses on how long this inflationary environment will last, based on history.
 Check out this cool graph from the White House blog.
 Note: it does not include 2022.

 For me, this answers the question “when will inflation end” with “after a couple of years.”
 (And yes, you economic nerds, I know the question should be “when will high inflation end?”)

 The other thing this graph shows me is that we’re all a little rattled because for an entire generation, inflation has been about as dramatic as Everyone Loves Raymond.
-This is everyone’s first inflation rodeo.
-Gen-Xers and Millenials have NEVER seen anything like inflation in 2022.
+This is everyone’s first high inflation rodeo.
+Gen-Xers and Millennials have NEVER seen anything like the high inflation in 2022.
 Boomers were really young in the 70s.

-Including Jerome Powell, Chairman of the Federal Reserve Bank, who was 19 at the start of the last major episode of inflation, fresh out of prep school.
+Including Jerome Powell, Chairman of the Federal Reserve Bank, who was 19 at the start of stagflation, fresh out of prep school.
 Almost no one in the workforce at the moment has directly experienced the effects of inflation or seen multiple inflationary periods.